-When your child comes into school they will be helped by a member of staff who is on duty at the entrance each morning.
-They will hang up their coat etc and enter their classroom with their teacher.
-Your child will have a named coat peg in the Reception cloakroom and an area to put their packed lunch bag.
-In their classroom they will have their own named drawer to store their book bag and personal items.
-Children will be welcomed by the teacher once again in class and given the opportunity to pass on any dinner money or messages they may have.
+When your child comes into school they will be helped by a member of staff who is on duty at the entrance door each morning.
+They will hang up their coat etc. and enter their classroom with their teacher.
+Your child will have a named coat peg in the Reception cloakroom and an area to put their water bottle.
+In their corridor they will have their own named drawer to store their book bag and personal items.
+Children will be welcomed by the teacher once again in class and given the opportunity to pass on letters, envelopes or messages they may have.
 This experience provides an excellent opportunity for children to develop their independence and initiative.
 The teacher will register the group.
 Don't worry - they will become familiar with the morning routine, surprisingly quickly!

-In order to ensure everyone's safety, a member of staff remains at the main door until all children have entered.
+In order to ensure everyone's safety, a member of staff remains at the Reception gate (a wooden gate at the bottom of the Reception ramp) until all children have entered.
 If you wish to speak privately to the member of staff who is on duty at the door, please be mindful of their need to be vigilant - waiting until everyone else has gone and the door is closed is best!
 It is important to remember that the best time to talk to teachers is after school, as they need to be with their classes first thing in the morning.